Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 With these injuries in mind, we now look at some scenarios where a breach of care duty might cause injury:

-- Staff in a restaurant failed to attend to spillage on the floor, despite being aware of the issue.
+• Staff in a restaurant failed to attend to a spillage on the floor, despite being aware of the issue.
 Because of this, a customer suffered a blow to the head after slipping on the wet floor.

 There could be many other ways in which a head injury occurs because those responsible failed to meet their health and safety obligations.
 If you’d like to discuss your case in detail, please reach out to our team on the contact options above.
 Or why not ask the chat box on this screen a question for an instant reply?